 Asset Protection Planning

-Whether individuals begin planning for long-term care in advance or whether it is a crisis situation, most individuals have an interest in protecting some of their assets for their spouse or children.
+Our Medicaid planning attorneys have years of experience. whether individuals begin planning for long-term care in advance or whether it is a crisis situation, most individuals have an interest in protecting some of their assets for their spouse or children.
 Many times, it is possible to implement a plan to protect assets so they do not have to be exhausted on in-home, assisted living, or nursing home care.

-When we meet with individuals or their families, we review their specific goals.
+At Taps Sutton and Roshon, LLC, when we meet with individuals or their families, we review their specific goals.
 We discuss planning options that are available to them.
 The options are based on a variety of factors, including the individual’s health and financial situation, Medicaid and other government benefit regulations, and powers of attorney or guardianship documents to see what authority exists to act on behalf of the individual.

 Our goal is to make sure that the client and his or her representatives understand the practical effects of the plan we recommend.
 There are many considerations when implementing a plan, and our goal is to help the client achieve his or her desires to the fullest extent possible.

 In some situations, an individual or his or her representative can apply for and obtain Medicaid eligibility without the assistance of an attorney.
 In fact, until the federal and state laws changed in February 2006, most people could file their own Medicaid application.
 However, because of these and continuing changes in the law, an attorney’s services are often necessary to ensure that the application is processed correctly.

 We recommend that clients allow our office to file the Medicaid application and be their liaison with the county Job and Family Services agency.
 This prevents denials and unnecessary delays that could affect an applicant’s eligibility.
 We strive to maintain positive working relationships with the county caseworkers, and we find these relationships help the application process run smoothly.